For any questions related to your 529 account, please contact your 529 Program.

 If you have a 529 account already, but want to open and link a new account that might have a better rating or might qualify you for new state-level tax benefits, that works, too.
 Hadley makes it easy for families to open a new 529 account for family members and friends to directly contribute into their accounts, without requiring parents to make an immediate rollover.

-If you are feeling extra ambitious and want to rollover your existing 529 account to your new one, simply contact your old 529 Program’s customer service and they will handily walk you through the rollover process (takes about 15 minutes).
+If you want to rollover your existing 529 account to your new one, simply contact your old 529 Program’s customer service and they will handily walk you through the rollover process (takes about 15 minutes).

 An ABLE account, also called a 529A account, allows individuals with disabilities and their families a tax-advantaged way to save money for disability-related expenses of the account’s designated beneficiary.